equinor/tagreader-python/docs/manual.md

 The client-provided time zone can be specified with the optional `tz` argument (string, e.g. "*US/Central*") during client creation.
 If it is not specified, then the default value *Europe/Oslo* is used.
 Note that for the most common use case where Equinor employees want to fetch data from Norwegian assets and display them with Norwegian time stamps, nothing needs to be done.

-*Note:* It is a good idea to update the `pytz` package rather frequently (at least twice per year) to ensure that time zone information is up to date. `pip install --upgrade pytz` .
+*Note:* Tagreader uses Python's built-in `zoneinfo` module.
+Keep your system time zone database up to date.
+On environments without an IANA database, install/update `tzdata` with `pip install --upgrade tzdata`.

 **Example (advanced usage)**